viamrobotics/docs/docs/note.md

 ## Using Expanders
 Expanders allow to you add long sections of code to your topic and hide them until the reader decides to view it.

-Within the expander, you can still use most other shortcodes, and syntax highlighting via Prism still functions properly.
+Within the expander, you can still use most other shortcodes and syntax highlighting via Prism functions properly.
 The shortcode displays your expander's title in a light blue bar to make it noticeable.<br><br>

 **Screen Capture of an Expander**
 <img style="border:solid 1px black" alt="Screen capture of the expander control rendered on a documentation page" src="/img/expander-example.png">